-Over 40 percent of patients diagnosed with diabetes develop some form of eye disease as a result of their disease.
-Diabetic retinopathy is the most common diabetic eye disease and the primary cause of blindness in the United States.
+Over 40 percent of patients diagnosed with diabetes develop some form of eye disease as a result of their Diabetes.
+Diabetic Retinopathy is the most common diabetic eye disease and a primary cause of blindness in the United States.

 Diabetic eye disease is a combination of various eye conditions that develop as a result of diabetes.
 These conditions include:

 - Dry Eye